joubertvasc/jv-noorm/README.md

   },
 ```

-Don't forget to add tsx to your projeto, if you don't have it.
+Don't forget to add tsx to your project, if you don't have it.

 # Testing: